 If you know you want to become a PT and you’re about to start your undergraduate degree, you may be wondering what is the best physical therapy major.
 Don’t worry – you’re not alone in wondering this.
 In fact, over 19,000 soon-to-be PT School applicants will be choosing a major this year.

-The real question is this: does your undergrad degree matter when applying to PT School?
+The real question is this: does your undergraduate major matter when applying to PT School?

-Personally I had a bachelors in business and an MBA before I applied to PT School.
-That doesn’t fit the mold at all!
+Personally, I had earned a Bachelor’s in Business and an MBA before I applied to PT School.
+I didn’t fit the mold at all!

-Think about it another way: these degrees will give you a glimpse into human movement and will give you more background in terms of the biological processes of the body, but you won’t be set apart from everyone else.
-You will be surrounded by other students with a degree in kinesiology or biology, applying for the same PT School seat you want!
+Although a conventional Pre-PT degree will give you a glimpse into human movement and the biological processes of the body, it won’t set you apart from everyone else.
+In fact, you will find yourself surrounded by other students, with your same degree in kinesiology or biology, applying for the same PT School seat you want!

 How to Set Yourself Apart When Applying to PT School

-There are a number of ways to promote yourself when you have different degree than the average PT applicant.
-In my opinion, there are three key benefits to having a non-science degree when you’re applying to become a PT (or any health profession for that matter).
+In my opinion, there are three key benefits to having a non-science degree when applying to become a PT (or any health professional, for that matter).

-- You bring a unique perspective, new skills, and a different way of thinking to the field.
+- You bring a unique perspective and skill set to the field.

-- You pursue things that generally interest you instead of completing a biology degree because “that’s what everyone else does”
+- You demonstrate an ability to pursue things that interest you, instead of completing a biology degree because “that’s what everyone else does.”

-- You give yourself options to pursue work outside of your field if you change your mind after completing a degree in Physical Therapy.
+- You’ll have options to pursue work outside of Physical Therapy if you happen to change your mind.

 - Exercise Science